The Athletics club organizes spirit week and many more activities in our school. Mr. Clarke is the teacher organizer.

 HLC stands for Hoya Leadership Council – our students do a great job providing opportunities for fellow students.
 Mrs V Taylor is the teacher mentor.

-Improv meets every Wednesday Improv at lunch in the Drama Room.
+Improv meets every Tuesday at lunch in the Drama Room.
 Students may participate or watch.
 No sign-up necessary.

 Mrs Creasor is the contact person.